CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Dataset Description

 \section{Dataset Description}

-\textbf{CrochetBench} is a large-scale, structured benchmark consisting of 6,085 crochet patterns spanning 55 distinct project categories.
-It was constructed by collecting publicly available patterns from the Yarnspirations website\footnote{\url{https://www.yarnspirations.com/collections/patterns}}, a widely used repository for fiber arts.
-The raw patterns were originally formatted as PDF documents, which were parsed and normalized using a GPT-4o-mini-based conversion pipeline.
-This process extracted and standardized key fields including pattern metadata, materials, measurements, gauge, abbreviations, and full step-by-step instructions.
-Each entry was converted into a machine-readable JSON object with a consistent schema, and 98.77\% of patterns include an associated product image, enabling multimodal supervision.
+\textbf{CrochetBench} is a large-scale, structured benchmark comprising 6,085 crochet patterns across 55 project categories.
+As shown in Figure~\ref{fig:crochetbench_pipeline} (left), the dataset is constructed from publicly available patterns on the Yarnspirations website,\footnote{\url{https://www.yarnspirations.com/collections/patterns}} a widely used repository in the fiber-arts community.
+The raw patterns, originally distributed as PDFs, are parsed and normalized via a GPT-4o-mini–based pipeline that extracts and standardizes key fields such as metadata, materials, measurements, gauge, abbreviations, and step-by-step instructions.
+Each pattern is paired with a high-resolution finished-product image (typically 2000$\times$2000 pixels, sRGB) and represented as a structured JSON object under a unified schema.
+To assess the reliability of the parsing pipeline, we conducted a focused validation using both quantitative overlap analysis and manual inspection.
+Across 494 randomly sampled patterns spanning 55 categories, we observe 97.1\% word-level overlap between parsed JSON and original PDFs, and 95–100\% overlap specifically within procedural instruction sections, confirming high extraction fidelity.

-The dataset supports diverse real-world crochet practices, with project types ranging from simple accessories to complex garments.
-Figure \ref{fig:project-types} lists the ten most common categories by frequency.
-The majority of patterns belong to a small number of dominant types—Afghans and Blankets alone account for over one-quarter of the dataset.
-More details can be found at Appendix \ref{app:data-statistics}.

-Each pattern is labeled with one of four primary skill levels—\textit{beginner}, \textit{easy}, \textit{intermediate}, or \textit{experienced}.
-This allows for stratified evaluation across complexity tiers.
-Figure \ref{fig:skill-distribution} shows the skill level distribution, which is strongly skewed toward beginner-friendly content.
-Only one pattern (0.02\%) is missing a skill level label.
-More details can be found at Appendix \ref{app:data-statistics}.

-Instructional complexity varies substantially across patterns.
-The number of characters in each instruction ranges from 20 to over 30,000, with a mean of 3,216 and a median of 2,453.
-Abbreviation counts (i.e., unique stitch tokens per pattern) range from 1 to 31, with an average of 10.6.
-These statistics are summarized in Appendix~\ref{app:instruction-complexity}.
-We observe a clear correlation between skill level and instruction length: beginner patterns tend to be short and use fewer abbreviations, while experienced patterns are significantly longer and more symbolically dense.

-In addition to symbolic complexity, the dataset contains 3,143 abbreviation instances mapped to 789 unique standardized stitch tokens.
-This lexical mapping enables tasks such as vocabulary translation, sequence generation, and instruction validation.
-Beyond raw instructions, the structured schema also records rich metadata, including gauge, hook size, yarn weight, and measurements.
-A representative dataset entry is provided in Appendix~\ref{app:dataset-example}.

-Overall, CrochetBench provides a rich resource for multimodal modeling, symbolic reasoning, and structure-aware generation.
-Its coverage across diverse categories and complexity levels enables broad benchmarking of both open-ended generation and instruction fidelity tasks.